 Perhaps the easiest way to think about a function is to draw it: put x on the horizontal axis and plot the values of y associated with each x on the vertical axis.
 Some examples are given in Figure 2.8.
-We will generally be interested in functions that are "continuous" (they don't have "jumps," as in (b)) and "smooth" (they don't have "kinks," as in (c)).
+Frequently, we are interested in functions that are "continuous" (they don't have "jumps," as in (b)) and "smooth" (they don't have "kinks," as in (c)).